pikasTech/pikadoc-en/docs/source/Keil 仿真工程.md

 mem.now()
 ````

 This script uses standard python3 syntax.
-Suppose we have updated this script, so how to make it run in the microcontroller?
+Suppose we have already modified this script, so how to run it on the device?

 The interesting part is, pikascript uses a method similar to java, i.e. it is semi-compiled and semi-interpreted.
-For example, classes and methods are to be compiled, while method-calls and object-creation/destruction are to be interpreted at runtime. .
+For example, the pikascript compiler compiles classes and methods, while PikaVM interprets method-calls and object-creation/destruction at runtime.

 The pikascript compilation is a two-step process:
-1. Use the pikascript precompiler to compile the .py files into .c and .h files in pikascript-api.
+1. Using pikascript compiler to compile the `.py` files into `.c` and `.h` files and store them in the `pikascript-api` folder.
-2. Use the c compiler to compile all the c source files, and then download the generated image into the microcontroller.
+2. Using the ordinary c compiler to compile all the c source files and generate an executable image for the target device.

 Double-click `rust-msc-vxx.yy.zz.exe` to run the pika precompiler which is written in Rust.